Trusted by 1000+ companies

 Your candidate is a strong fit for the no-degree pathway when:

-• The job offer sits at or above €45,934.20 gross per year (2026 threshold), stated as a fixed salary in the contract, excluding bonuses or variable pay.
+• The offer sits at or above €45,934.20 gross per year (2026 threshold), stated as fixed salary, excluding bonuses.

-• A detailed employment verification letter on company letterhead confirming role, duration, and responsibilities
+• A detailed employment verification letter on company letterhead confirming role, duration and responsibilities

 • The candidate's portfolio or GitHub profile if relevant